Processing time of your application for international protection

 The processing time is calculated between the date on which the case is transferred from the IO to the CGRS, and the decision taken.
 The CGRS is only responsible for processing the application after the IO has transferred the case and the assessment as part of the Dublin Regulation is completed.
 The assessment of the content of the application for international protection only starts then.
 In addition, a distinction is made between the average and median processing time.
 Indeed, the average may be distorted by extreme values, which is less the case with the median.

-Regarding the processing time since the date on which the application for international protection was filed, it appears that in 2024, for more than half of the cases transmitted by the Immigration Office, a decision was taken by the CGRS within a year.
+Regarding the processing time since the date on which the application for international protection was filed, it appears that in 2025, for 44% of the cases transmitted by the Immigration Office, a decision was taken by the CGRS within a year.

 If you have filed an application for international protection, your case may be processed earlier or later than the average or median processing time.
 This depends on your personal situation.
 Moreover, a protection officer with specific expertise is sometimes needed.
 In addition, not only the protection officer but also the (independent) interpreter must be available.
 The CGRS understands that the long waiting periods have an impact on you and your stay in Belgium.
 However, the CGRS makes every effort, with the available (personnel) resources, to keep the processing times as short as possible and process your case as quickly as possible.